 connect sd card with a mac

-How do SD Cards Work?
+How Do SD Cards Work

 While most people are familiar with SD cards, not many know about their working principle.
 So, how do SD cards work in phones and other electronic devices?
 Here’s the answer.